paulkim94/cogs121-jp/milestone7.md

 - Added code that makes a marker display a popup message when the user hovers over it (for a single marker currently)

 Judd Gatbonton
+- Obtained data of popular locations in San Diego, specifically museums and stadiums such as art museums and baseball fields
+- Put the markers that I researched onto the map
+- Helped in formatting the webpage
+- Added the first page with the SD skyline as a background
+- Created a navigation bar
+- utilized Bootstrap/jQuery with the navigation bar in order to have smooth scrolling between pages

 Ranvijay Singh:
 - Obtained data of popular locations in San Diego, specifically Historical BUildings, Parks, and Hikes/Trails.
 - Inserted markers on the map for the places I discovered.

 Anthony Grundle